zyedidia/micro/runtime/help/plugins.md

 # Default plugins

-For examples of plugins, see the default plugins `linter`, `go`, and `autoclose`.
-They are stored in Micro's GitHub repository [here](https://github.com/zyedidia/micro/tree/master/runtime/plugins).
+For examples of plugins, see the default `autoclose` plugin (stored in the normal micro core repo under `runtime/plugins/autoclose`) as well as any plugins that are stored in the official channel [here](https://github.com/micro-editor/plugin-channel).

 # Plugin Manager